Arup3201/techlearn/clanguage/rpc/README.md

 Programmers can also make their own data type.
 For that first we need to create a structure or something that defines this type, and then we need to write the XDR routine that could process the user-defined data type.
 The routine will take 2 arguments - a XDR handle and a pointer to the result.

+XDR routines return TRUE if the conversion is successful otherwise FALSE.

 Let's take an example.
 If we are building a user-defined type called `struct simple` then the structure look something like this -

 *simple.h*